snkashis/android-docs/src/pages/navigation/overview/faster-route.md

 ---
-title: "Faster-route detection"
+title: "Faster-Route Detection"
-description: "Faster-route detection in the Mapbox Navigation SDK for Android"
+description: "Faster-Route Detection in the Mapbox Navigation SDK for Android"
 ---
-# Faster-route detection
+# Faster-Route Detection

 Similar to off-route detection, a default faster-route detection class is included inside the Navigation SDK.
 This class checks each location update as well as the progress along the current route to determine if a new route should be retrieved.